Signs of cats feeling stressed and what you can do about it

 4. Avoid cat intruders

 If your cat is stressed due to a neighbourhood cat invading their space (or your garden), it can be tricky to eradicate the issue.
 If you know who the cat belongs to, and you’re on good terms with the owner, you could try a friendly chat.
 Make the suggestion to ‘share the space’ by ensuring the cats explore outdoors at different times.
-Otherwise, ensuring your cat has plenty of resources both indoors and outdoors (eg places to toilet, get up high, drink from) should keep them calm.
+Otherwise, ensure your cat has plenty of resources both indoors and outdoors (eg places to toilet, get up high, drink from) to give them everything they need in their own territory and potentially reduce competition with other local cats.
+It’s particularly important to have an entry point to the house that can only be accessed by your cat (eg a microchip activated cat flap) to prevent intruders.

 5. Help them to handle changes before they happen